305909/gym-hopper/README.md

 #### How to run the code

-Running `REF.py` inside the `algorithms` folder will start a training by episodes on the specifiable environment, with the possibility to:

-- set the training environment;
-- set the testing environment;
+Train and test the REINFORCE (Vanilla Policy Gradient) algorithm by running the following command:

+`!python /content/gym-hopper/algorithms/REF.py --train \
+                                               --test`

+with the possibility of setting different execution flags:
+`
+--train: Flag to start training the model.
+--test: Flag to start testing the model.
+--render: Flag to render the environment during training/testing.
+--device: Specify the device to run on ('cuda' for GPU, 'cpu' for CPU).
-- set the number of training episodes;
+--train-env: Specify the training environment.
-- set the number of testing episodes;
+--test-env: Specify the testing environment.
-- set the evaluation frequency over training iterations;
-- resume training from a previous model;

-It is recommended to run the file with '--help' to list all available options.
+--learning-rate: Set the learning rate for the algorithm.
+--directory: Set the directory where models and logs will be saved.`